JBlueBird/Mac-OS-X-QEMU-Toolkit/README.md

 ## Credits

-Made by [Your Name] — inspired by vintage computing and making retro Macs useful again.
+Made by Josiah — inspired by vintage computing and making retro Macs useful again.

 ## To Do